progmaticltd/homebox/docs/spa-fwknop.md

 ## Keys backup

-When running the installation script, fwnkop credentials are stored in your home folder, in .fknoprc, and a backup is copied in your installation backup folder, `fwknop/fwknoprc`.
+When running the installation script, fwnkop credentials are stored in your home folder, in a file named after your domain, like ~/.fknop-main.<domain>.rc, (e.g. ~/.fknop-main.homebox.space.rc.)
+A backup is copied in your installation backup folder, `fwknop/fwknoprc`.

 Here an example: